-Get the configuration for context from the input config\file\or\obj\or\dict.
+Get the configuration for context from the input config_file_or_obj_or_dict.

-• context (str) - The context that is being configured.
-Must be one of "rsmtool", "rsmeval", "rsmcompare", "rsmsummarize", "rsmpredict", or "rsmxval".

-• config\file\or\obj\or\dict (str or pathlib.Path or dict or Configuration) - Path to the experiment configuration file either a a string or as a pathlib.Path object.
+- context (str) The context that is being configured.
+Must be one of "rsmtool", "rsmeval", "rsmcompare", "rsmsummarize", "rsmpredict", or "rsmxval". - config_file_or_obj_or_dict (Union[str, Configuration, Dict[str, Any], Path]) Path to the experiment configuration file either a a string or as a pathlib.Path object.
 Users can also pass a Configuration object that is in memory or a Python dictionary with keys corresponding to fields in the configuration file.
 Given a configuration file, any relative paths in the configuration file will be interpreted relative to the location of the file.
-Given a Configuration object, relative paths will be interpreted relative to the configdir attribute, that \must\ be set.
+Given a Configuration object, relative paths will be interpreted relative to the configdir attribute, that must be set.
 Given a dictionary, the reference path is set to the current directory.